Emanant and emergent symmetry-topological-order from low-energy spectrum: representation of SPT and its connection to Spin Chain

-We can use the SPT order realized by the CZX model \cite{CLW1141} as an example.
-This state correspond to the NL$\si$M models above, with the following $\Z_2$ symmetry:
+Let us consider the SPT state realized by the CZX model \cite{CLW1141} as an example.
+This state corresponds to the NL$\si$M model \eqref{boundary}, with the $\Z_2$ symmetry

-Hence although the $1d$ boundary is nonchiral, only the right-moving modes carry the $\Z_2$ charge.
-This CZX $\Z_2$ is the center of $SU(2)_R$, and \emph{it plays the same role as the translation of the spin-1/2 chain}.
+which is the $\Z_2$ center of $SU(2)_R$.\ Although the $1d$ boundary theory is nonchiral, only the right-moving modes carry the $\Z_2$ charge.
+Hence, this $\Z_2$ CZX symmetry is anomalous and \emph{plays the same role as the translation of the spin-1/2 chain}.